x-square/analytics/23-11-psychology-ux.md

 ---
-title: 'Psychology for better user experience'
+title: 'Psychology for Better User Experience'
 author: 'Chiawei Wang'
 date: 'November 2023'
 date-format: "MMMM YYYY"
 ---

-`This document introduces what psychology concepts can be applied for better user experience`
+`This document introduces what psychology concepts can be applied for better user experience.`

-# Psychology for better user experience
+# Psychology for Better User Experience

 Humans have a built-in way of understanding the world, and psychology helps us understand it better.
 Researchers and designers can apply this knowledge to fashion user-friendly experiences.
 Rather than expecting users to adjust to a design, we can use psychology principles as a compass to craft designs that align seamlessly with human nature.

-# Mind and behaviour
+# Mind and Behaviour

-## Mental process
+## Mental Process

 - **Mental model** is like a personal guide in our minds that helps us understand and predict how things work.
 We build it from what we've experienced and learned.
 It simplifies complex stuff, making it easier to understand and make decisions about the world around us.
 It's like our inner map for navigating our surroundings.
 - **Conceptual model** is like a simplified explanation of how something functions.
 It's typically created based on a person's experiences, training, or instruction.
 This model helps individuals understand and make sense of complex systems or processes by breaking them down into more understandable and simplified representations.
 In essence, it's a mental framework that aids in comprehending how something works, even if the real system is more intricate.